oariel/sftp-integration/README.md

 - Click `Disconnect` to delete this integration.
 > Notes:
 > - When disconnecting, all exported files will be lost.
 This operation is irreversible.
-> - Test will succeed only if there is prior raw prediction data for the selected facilities
+> - Test will produce output files on if raw prediction data aleady exists for the selected facilities

 ### Availability of Raw Data